learning-at-home/hivemind/README.md

 The [Developer's guide](https://learning-at-home.readthedocs.io/en/latest/user/contributing.html) page contains best practices, as well as description of tests and performance benchmarks.

 ### References
-The repository that contains the prototype implementation of hivemind is available here: [mryab/learning-at-home](https://github.com/mryab/learning-at-home).

-You can also read the paper that inspired hivemind here:
+You can read the paper that inspired hivemind here:

 [Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts](https://arxiv.org/abs/2002.04013) (Max Ryabinin and Anton Gusev, NeurIPS 2020).
 ```
 @misc{ryabinin2020crowdsourced,